reside-ic/acme-buddy/README.md

 replaced by their appropriate values.
 The provider should match the service used to register `<FQDN>`.

+Usually `<FQDN>` is a single domain; if you would like multiple subjectAlternativeNames (SANs) in the certificate, then include a comma-separated string of domain names here.
+The first of these is assumed to be the most significant, and will be the one used when reporting metrics - see below.

 ```sh
 docker run \
     --env-file credentials \